B I O G R A P H Y

-America’s Songbird is also a sought-after teacher and has helped many to develop their artistry.
+America’s Songbird is also a sought-after teacher/coach and has helped many to develop their artistry.
 Myrna’s passion, professionalism, and extraordinary talent in the performing arts have recently been recognized by the Georgia Council of the Arts.
-The Council has given her positioned her on both their prestigious “Georgia Artists” and “Georgia Teaching Artists” rosters.
-Respected in the area of Artist Development, Myrna offers Master Classes in Vocal Performing Arts, including Gospel workshops, Jazz and Scatting technique workshops, Healthy Voice clinics, and clinics that specialize in music for people with disabilities.
+The Council has positioned her on both their prestigious “Georgia Artists” and “Georgia Teaching Artists” rosters.
+Respected in the area of Artist Development, Myrna offers Master Classes in Vocal Performing Arts, (delete "including") Gospel workshops, Jazz Scatting/Improv technique workshops, Healthy Voice clinics, and clinics that specialize in music for people on the disability spectrum.

-Myrna has coached students ranging from ages 8 to 59, willing to develop artists at any age and ability.
-She truly enjoys sharing, teaching, and encouraging others to perfect their gifts.
+Myrna has coached students ranging from ages 8 to 60+ and is willing to develop artists at any age and ability.
+She truly enjoys sharing, coaching, and encouraging others to perfect their gifts.
 Myrna firmly believes that how you treat your gift, demonstrates to the Giver of the gift how much you appreciate your gift.

 Advocate for The Musically Underserved

-Finally and not surprising, Myrna is not your typical professional performer.
+Finally and not surprising, Myrna is not your typical professional entertainer.
 Near and dear to Myrna’s heart is her fight for equity opportunities for under-served communities.
-Myrna started a 501(c)3 nonprofit organization, Abel 2, Inc. (pronounced "able to" - www.Abel2.org) presents shows for artists and audiences with disabilities so that they too may experience the gift of music and the opportunity to share it.
-Currently Abel 2 is creating a registry of Artist with Disabilities in Georgia and the Southeast.
-America's Songbird sings out that Disability Rights are Civil Rights!
+Myrna started a 501(c)3 nonprofit organization, ABEL 2, Inc. (pronounced "able to" - www.Abel2.org) that presents shows for artists and audiences with disabilities so that they too may experience the gift of music and the opportunity to share it.
+Currently ABEL 2 is creating a registry of Artists with Disabilities in Georgia and the Southeast.
+America's Songbird sings passionately that Disability Rights are Civil Rights!